-Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 3, any effects would be addressed by section 4.2 Landscape integration and Special Landscape Qualities of the draft Strategy.
+Although impacts on the Special Landscape Qualities, landscape character and perceptual qualities of the National Park would not be addressed by the option 3, any effects would be addressed by the Landscape integration and Special Landscape Qualities section of the Strategy.
 Given the potential enhancement of Gardens and Designed Landscapes via option 3 and the protection given to the Special Landscape Qualities, landscape character and perceptual qualities of the National Park via the other guidance in the Strategy, Minor Positive impacts on Landscape are predicted from this option.

-Whilst option 3 would not steer proposals away from peatland outside designated sites and 'un-notified GCR sites', these interests will be protected by sections 5.3.9 Water and Soil Management, 5.3.5 Peatland, and 5.3.2 Geological Conservation Review Sites of the draft Strategy.
+Whilst option 3 would not steer proposals away from peatland outside designated sites and 'un-notified GCR sites', these interests will be protected by the Water and Soil Management, Peatland, and Geological Conservation Review Sites section of the Strategy.
 No Significant Effects on Soil & Geology are predicted as a result.